 Other grades in the Atkinson School MBA for Professionals grading system include the grades below.
 Each has specific requirements and implications:

 Regulations Regarding "I" Grades

-A grade of Incomplete (I) may be assigned by the professor for any course to indicate that all work has been completed except a final exam or an assignment given by the instructor.
-If more than a final exam or assignment is required to complete a course, it is necessary to withdraw from the course.
+A grade of Incomplete (I) may be assigned at the discretion of the course instructor when an unexpected emergency, event, or situation precludes a student from completing the course as planned.
+To receive an incomplete grade, all coursework must be complete except for a final assignment or exam.
+If more than a final assignment or exam is required to complete the course, it is necessary to withdraw from the course.

-"I" grades must generally be cleared from the transcript by completion of the course work during the next regular academic semester.
-Failure to clear an "I" before the end of that semester will result in the "I" becoming a grade of "F", unless an alternate date has been established by the course instructor and communicated to the student.
+“I” grades must be cleared from the transcript by completing the required coursework within the timeline contained in the agreement — which shall be no later than the end of the next regular academic semester.
+Failure to clear an "I" by the mutually agreed-upon date contained in the agreement will result in the "I" becoming a grade of "F.”

-It is the student's responsibility to take the initiative and stay in contact with the faculty member of the course for which the "I" grade was received.
-It is also the student's responsibility to complete the requirements within the one semester time limit as described above.
+It is the student's responsibility to complete the requirements stipulated in the agreement and take the initiative to stay in contact with the faculty member of the course for which the "I" grade was received.

-If a student formally withdraws from school before the end of the following semester, the "I" grade will not be converted to an "F".
-However, the student must complete the course by the end of the first semester in which they return to the Atkinson School.
+If a student formally withdraws from school before the end of the next regular academic semester, the "I" grade will not be converted to an “F,” however, the student must complete the course by the end of the first semester in which they return to the Atkinson School.